 Basically, most people will begin to value the time you give them and not expect you when you haven’t made any commitments.

 Saying ‘no’ doesn’t make you a bad person, it can make you a responsible person for knowing your limitations and availability and not making more commitments than you can handle.
 It’s a great trait to pass on to our children – when they get older of course. 😉

 What do you think?
-Do you think you’ll be saying ‘no’ more often?
-Do you already find yourself saying ‘no more often?
+Do you already find yourself using the word “no” more often?

 Follow along on Pinterest for more new mom life content.